 Your water company may be able to give you some of the most useful and best energy- saving devices free.
 For example, you could apply for a flow reducer to slow down the flow from your shower, or a ‘hippo’ for your cistern, so you use less water when you flush.

-For the most accurate record of your energy use, try an energy monitor [link to energy monitor article].
+For the most accurate record of your energy use, try an energy monitor.
 It could show you how much energy you’re using, how much it costs, and the level of your greenhouse gas emissions.

 You can also get plug-in monitors, also known as energy-monitoring sockets, which plug in between the wall socket and the device you’re measuring.
 They show you much energy individual devices are using – and they’re a great way to check whether the electricity-saving devices for homes we’ve recommended are working.